-Diploma in Educational Leadership (DEL)
+Diploma in Educational Leadership

 The Diploma in Educational Leadership is a two-year program offering training and skill development in the education-related areas of church ministry.
-The objective of this degree is to prepare students for non-preaching professional ministry positions in church and para-church organizations.

-Courses offer opportunity to sharpen leadership skills for serving in teaching, discipleship, small groups, large groups, college ministry, youth ministry, children's ministry, singles' groups, men's ministry, women's ministry, leadership development, and church administration.
+The objective of this degree is to prepare students for non-preaching professional ministry positions in church and parachurch organizations.
+Courses offer opportunities to sharpen leadership skills for serving in teaching, discipleship, small groups, large groups, college ministry, youth ministry, children's ministry, singles' groups, men's ministry, women's ministry, leadership development, and church administration.

-The Diploma in Educational Leadership requires 49 hours of study.
+The Diploma in Educational Leadership requires 49 credit hours of study.
+It is offered at the Los Angeles and San Francisco campuses and online.